Subnet

-Traffic is exchanged between subnetworks through routers when the routing prefixes of the source address and the destination address differ.
+Traffic is exchanged between subnets through routers when the routing prefixes of the source address and the destination address differ.
 A router serves as a logical or physical boundary between the subnets.

 The benefits of subnetting an existing network vary with each deployment scenario.
 In the address allocation architecture of the Internet using CIDR and in large organizations, efficient allocation of address space is necessary.
-Subnetting may also enhance routing efficiency, or have advantages in network management when subnetworks are administratively controlled by different entities in a larger organization.
-Subnets may be arranged logically in a hierarchical architecture, partitioning an organization's network address space into a tree-like routing structure, or other structures such as meshes.
+Subnetting may also enhance routing efficiency or have advantages in network management when subnets are administratively controlled by different entities in a larger organization.
+Subnets may be arranged logically in a hierarchical architecture, partitioning an organization's network address space into a tree-like routing structure or other structures, such as meshes.

 Network addressing and routing

-Computers participating in a network such as the Internet each have at least one network address.
-Usually, this address is unique to each device and can either be configured automatically with the Dynamic Host Configuration Protocol (DHCP) by a network server, manually by an administrator, or automatically by stateless address autoconfiguration.
+Computers participating in an IP network have at least one network address.
+Usually, this address is unique to each device and can either be configured automatically by a network service with the Dynamic Host Configuration Protocol (DHCP), manually by an administrator, or automatically by the operating system with stateless address autoconfiguration.

-An address fulfills the functions of identifying the host and locating it on the network.
+An address fulfills the functions of identifying the host and locating it on the network in destination routing.
 The most common network addressing architecture is Internet Protocol version 4 (IPv4), but its successor, IPv6, has been increasingly deployed since approximately 2006.
 An IPv4 address consists of 32 bits.
 An IPv6 address consists of 128 bits.
-In both systems, an IP address is divided into two logical parts, the network prefix and the host identifier.
-All hosts on a subnetwork have the same network prefix.
-This prefix occupies the most-significant bits of the address.
+In both architectures, an IP address is divided into two logical parts, the network prefix and the host identifier.
+All hosts on a subnet have the same network prefix.
+This prefix occupies the most significant bits of the address.
 The number of bits allocated within a network to the prefix may vary between subnets, depending on the network architecture.
 The host identifier is a unique local identification and is either a host number on the local network or an interface identifier.

 This addressing structure permits the selective routing of IP packets across multiple networks via special gateway computers, called routers, to a destination host if the network prefixes of origination and destination hosts differ, or sent directly to a target host on the local network if they are the same.
-Routers constitute logical or physical borders between the subnets, and manage traffic between them.
+Routers constitute logical or physical borders between the subnets and manage traffic between them.
 Each subnet is served by a designated default router but may consist internally of multiple physical Ethernet segments interconnected by network switches.